LibraryCarpentry/lc-open-refine/episodes/03-working-with-data.md

 - modify/refine/clean individual cells
 - join multi-valued cells back together

-Modifying cells will be covered in future lessons, but for now we will cover how to join cells back together than have been split previously.
+Modifying cells will be covered in future lessons, but for now we will cover how to join cells back together that have been split previously.

 * Click the dropdown menu at the top of the Author column
 * Choose 'Edit cells->Join multi-valued cells'